Makkah87/AkumaMG/ReadMe.txt

 ---------------
 Notes
 ---------------
-I've toned down the A.I quite a bit but just in case you want to see what he was like before, I included a hard mode .cmd file.
-To use it simply open his .def file and replace "cmd = ZXAkuma.cmd" with
-"cmd = ZXAkuma(hard).cmd".

 Credits
 ---------------
 -Reu for being cool enough for allowing me to use some of his codes and sprites.
 Also for his awesome characters and for inspiring me to take up the MUGEN fight.

 -Elecbyte for creating MUGEN

--Phantom of the Server (P.o.t.S) for beta testing and allowing me to use his CVS2 hitsounds.
+-Phantom of the Server (P.o.t.S) - beta testing and allowing me to use his CVS2 hitsounds.

--Byakko for beta testing and whose CVS2 Ryo I used as a reference when  making the Shun Goku Satsu win pose as well as red after image effects.
+-Byakko - beta testing and whose CVS2 Ryo I used as a reference when  making the Shun Goku Satsu win pose.

 -Capcom for creating Akuma and the SF and CVS universes.

--To the guys over at bmt.mgbr.net for the cvs2 voice samples and sound  effects

--Zweifuss for his SF3 voice packs
+-Zweifuss - SF3 voice packs and Sprites

+-Kong - Jo Jo's Bizarre Adventure sprite rips

 -The guys behind Kawaks, the CPS2 emu I used to rip the sprites.

--The Dream Slayer/Open Source for his CVS2 rips, from where I got Shin Gouki's big kanji symbol.

--Cybaster, for bug reports and feedback
+-Cybaster - bug reports and feedback

--Zytor, for his Capcom palettes database.
+-Zytor -  Capcom palettes database.

+-DelusionTrim - for EX Shoryuken and Misogi edits.

 -Oh and anyone else I may have forgotten...please forgive me if I have,  i've got a REALLY bad memory, which unfortunately seems to be hereditory <:\ .